-Timothy Leary was one of the most famous yet misunderstood figures of 20th-century counterculture.
-His fervent admirers saw him as a philosopher and psychedelic guru who was in charge of a revolution in our psychological and spiritual lives.
+Timothy Leary was one of the most famous yet misunderstood figures of the counterculture era.
+His fervent admirers saw him as a brilliant philosopher and psychedelic guru.
+They believed that he was inspiring a revolution in the psychological and spiritual lives of countless Americans.

-But his critics saw him as a threat to public order; U.S. President Richard Nixon famously declared Leary “the most dangerous man in America.”
+But his critics — especially the authorities — saw him as a threat to public order.
+According to The New York Times, U.S. President Richard Nixon once even declared Leary “the most dangerous man in America.”

 Whether he was revered or reviled, Leary was nonetheless a complicated man.
 He was a lifelong anti-authoritarian and fun-loving explorer with a genuine interest in expanding the possibilities of human consciousness.
-But he was also a celebrity-obsessed, egotistical partier, charlatan, and often untrustworthy person.
+But he was also known to have been a celebrity-obsessed, egotistical partier and charlatan.
+Leary was also said to have been an untrustworthy person.

 Later on, in 1941, he was expelled from the University of Alabama for spending a night in a female dormitory.
 After some time in the military during World War II, Leary eventually returned to academia and earned a Ph.D. in Clinical Psychology from the University of California, Berkeley.

-When his first wife Marianne Busch confronted him about his infidelities, he reportedly told her, “That’s your problem.”
+According to The New Yorker, when Leary’s first wife Marianne Busch confronted him about his infidelities, he reportedly told her, “That’s your problem.”
+She later died by suicide in 1955.

 In 1958, Timothy Leary briefly moved to Europe with his children.
 While in Spain, he had a mysterious bout of illness that left him delirious.

-He would later write about the experience: “With a sudden snap, all the ropes of my social self were gone.
+He later wrote: “With a sudden snap, all the ropes of my social self were gone.
 I was a 38-year-old male animal with two cubs.
 High, completely free.”

-Upon returning from Europe, he accepted a position as a lecturer at Harvard University.
-Then, during a trip to Mexico, he tried psychedelic psilocybin mushrooms for the first time, perhaps inspired by his out-of-body experience in Europe.
-Recalling his delirium there, tripping became a seminal experience for the psychologist.
+Upon returning from Europe, Leary accepted a position as a lecturer at Harvard University.
+Then, during a trip to Mexico, he tried psychedelic psilocybin mushrooms for the first time, perhaps inspired by the out-of-body experience that he had in Europe.
+Recalling his delirium there, tripping soon became a seminal experience for the psychologist.

 The Leary that returned from Mexico was a different man.
 He created the Harvard Psilocybin Project with Richard Alpert, an associate in the psychology department who would later be better known as Ram Dass.

-Leary and Alpert administered psychedelic drugs — initially psilocybin but later LSD — to colleagues, prison inmates, and a group of divinity students.
-Leary later wrote that the divinity students’ participation in the experiments showed that “spiritual ecstasy, religious revelation, and union with God were now directly accessible.”
+Leary and Alpert administered psychedelic drugs — initially psilocybin but later LSD — to colleagues, prison inmates, and divinity students.
+Leary later wrote that the divinity students’ participation showed that “spiritual ecstasy, religious revelation, and union with God were now directly accessible.”

-He also reported that their subjects largely had “profound mystical and spiritual experiences, which…permanently altered their lives in a very positive manner.”
+He also said the subjects had “profound mystical and spiritual experiences, which… permanently altered their lives in a very positive manner.”

 Unsurprisingly, Leary and Alpert’s work attracted a considerable amount of controversy, particularly when rumors spread that they were pressuring graduate students to participate while also giving drugs to undergraduates.
 The parents of students, for one, agreed that these alterations were not all positive.
-They protested the project’s legitimacy to Harvard.
+They protested the continuation of the project at Harvard.

-In 1963, Harvard fired Alpert and declined to renew Leary’s teaching assignment — the reason given was that he’d stopped showing up to his scheduled lectures due to spending so much time on his psychedelics experiments.
-It was just as well.
-Leary would find the means to continue his experiments in relative autonomy.
+In 1963, Harvard fired Alpert and declined to renew Leary’s teaching assignment.
+The reason given was that he’d stopped showing up to his scheduled lectures due to spending so much time on his psychedelics experiments.
+It was just as well — Leary would soon find the means to continue with his experiments in relative autonomy.

-While the environment at Millbrook was more freewheeling than that at Harvard, Leary’s methods for experimenting with LSD were still fairly structured and organized, especially when compared to how LSD was used by other prominent 1960s, countercultural experimenters.
+While the environment at the Hitchcock Estate was more freewheeling than that at Harvard, Leary’s methods for experimenting with LSD were still fairly structured and organized, especially when compared to how LSD was used by other prominent countercultural experimenters.

 In his book The Electric Kool-Aid Acid Test, author Tom Wolfe described Leary and Alpert’s preferred “set and setting” method for ingesting LSD: